ghga-de/milestones-docs/48-kori-bustard/technical_specification.md

 1. An inbound adapter, an event subscriber, to consume notification source events
 2. A core containing notification content and relevant logic
 3. An outbound adapter for obtaining required information stored in the database
-4. Another outbound adapter, an event publisher, to issue Notification events
+4. Another outbound adapter, an event publisher, to issue notification events

 The body text used for notifications will be stored in code rather than configuration, allowing for tighter control over public-facing content.
 While configuration is more